Understanding CSS z-index

 z-index attribute lets you adjust the order of the layering of objects when rendering content.

 In CSS 2.1, each box has a position in three dimensions.
 In addition to their horizontal and vertical positions, boxes lie along a "z-axis" and are formatted one on top of the other.
 Z-axis positions are particularly relevant when boxes overlap visually.

-This means that CSS style rules allow you to position boxes on layers in addition to the normal rendering layer (layer 0).
-The Z position of each layer is expressed as an integer representing the stacking order for rendering.
+This means that CSS style rules allow you to position boxes on layers in addition to the default rendering layer (layer 0).
+The position on an imaginary z-axis of each layer is expressed as an integer representing the stacking order for rendering.
 Greater numbers mean closer to the observer.
-Z position can be controlled with the CSS
+Control the position on this z-axis with the CSS

-z-index appears extremely easy: a single property, assigned a single integer number, with an easy-to-understand behavior.
-However, when
+z-index appears extremely easy: a single property assigned a single integer number with an easy-to-understand behavior.
+When

-This article will try to explain those rules, with some simplification and several examples.
+This guide will try to explain those rules, with some simplification and several examples.